brighterandbrighter/brighterandbrighter.github.io/_posts/2026-01-25-action-planning-with-adhd-audhd.md

 These questions draw on several evidence-based approaches, which are listed at the end of this article.
 You do not need to ask or answer all of them - you can try choosing one question from each section, or just choose a couple that seem relevant, or even select just one or two at random.
 Every

-You can write your answers down, talk them through with someone else, or even try explaining them to an inanimate object (the ["rubber duck debugging"](https://en.wikipedia.org/wiki/Rubber_duck_debugging) approach) - whatever feels simplest.
+You can write your answers down, talk them through with someone else, or even try explaining them to an inanimate object (the <a href="https://en.wikipedia.org/wiki/Rubber_duck_debugging">rubber duck debugging"</a> approach) - whatever feels simplest.

 <p><strong>Why (do I even want to do this?)</strong></p>